openpatata/openpatata-scrapers/README.md

 bills and regulations, and written questions.
 The proximate goal of the project is to allow for the multiform presentation and analysis of the data; the ultimate goal is for the Cypriot public to gain a better understanding of the activities of their elected representatives.
 As of October 2015, and to the best of my knowledge, the only user of the data is the [openpatata](http://github.com/openpatata/openpatata) website.

 *openpatata-scrapers* is written in Python (3.5+).
-It requires icu4c, mongodb (2.6+), pandoc, pdftotext (Poppler), and a \*nix environment.
+It requires antiword, icu4c, libmagic, mongodb (2.6+), pandoc, pdftotext (Poppler), and a \*nix environment.

 ## Usage instructions